ChrisBoomhower/MSDS6306_CaseStudy_Unit6/Paper/CBoomhower_CaseStudyUnit6.md

 ```

 <br>

-Column *V3* and columns *V7* through *V10* are suspected of being empty.
-The next step is to ensure this is the case by counting the total number of values that are not "NA".
+#### Column *V3* and columns *V7* through *V10* are suspected of being empty.
+The next step is to ensure this is the case by counting the total number of values that are not NA.
 If the sum of valid entries between all 5 columns is 0, then the columns may be safely removed from the data.

 ```r